Use of Chart of Account List in QuickBooks Desktop

-Assets include the things that are purchased by you in the past with an aim to generate the economic benefit in future.
-These categories are provided by QuickBooks, so that you are able to know that how fast the asset of yours could be turned into cash.
+Assets include the things that are purchased by you in the past with an aim to generate the economic benefit in the future.
+These categories are provided by QuickBooks so that you are able to know how fast your asset of yours could be turned into cash.

-Liabilities stand for the debts that are not yet paid by the company.
+Liabilities stand for debts that are not yet paid by the company.

 Subgroups that are included in QuickBooks are: